 Where to go and what to see in Tairāwhiti Gisborne

 A holiday in Gisborne lets you experience New Zealand's sunny, outdoorsy lifestyle without having to roam the entire country.
 You get beautiful beaches, alfresco winery restaurants, forest hikes, interesting historic sites and scenery-saturated road trips - all within one compact region.
-Gisborne is an ideal stopover point between Auckland and Wellington - it's definitely a detour worth m
+Gisborne is an ideal stopover point between Auckland and Wellington.

 Fresh air adventures